 At the height of my drinking, I gained over thirty pounds in one year, most of which rested firmly in the midsection.
-Of course, alcohol isn’t the only bad health decision that led me there, but I can say that after I quit drinking my waistline started to shrink.
+Of course, alcohol isn’t the only bad health decision that led me there, but it played a central role.

 My story isn’t unique.
 Millions of people experience weight gain caused by excessive alcohol consumption.
 And despite the name, beer bellies don’t rely solely on the consumption of beer.

 All forms of alcohol are loaded with empty calories.

 But we should also note that heavy drinking often goes hand-in-hand with other unhealthy lifestyle choices and habits that can contribute to weight gain.

 Sunday mornings sacrificed to the hangover, laying around the house, and late-night fast food binges only make matters worse.